Characteristic classes of flags of foliations and Lie algebra cohomology: Introduction

-\end{theorem*} Recall that the algebra of $\gl_n$--invariants in the symmetric algebra $S^{\udot}(\gl_{n})$ known to be the free symmetric algebra with $n$ generators of degrees $1,2,\ldots, n$.
-Respectively, the algebra of $\gl_n$--invariants in the exterior algebra $\Lambda^{\udot}(\gl_n)$ is isomorphic to the free skew-symmetric algebra with $n$ odd generators of degrees $1,3,5,\ldots,2n-1$.
-See e.g.~\cite{H_Weyl,Fuks::Lie::cohomology}.
-In particular, we can identify the $2n$'th cohomology $\rH^{2n}(W_n;S^{k}W_n^{*})$ with the subspace of polynomials of degree $n+k$ in the polynomial algebra $\kk[x_1,x_2,\ldots,x_n]$ subject to the following convention on degrees: the generator $x_i$ has degree $i$.
-The formulas for generating cocycles are given in Section~\S\ref{sec::cocycles}.
+\end{theorem*} Recall that the algebra of $\gl_n$--invariants in the symmetric algebra $S^{\udot}(\gl_{n})$ is isomorphic to the symmetric algebra with $n$ generators of degrees $1,2,\ldots, n$.
+Also, the algebra of $\gl_n$--invariants in the exterior algebra $\Lambda^{\udot}(\gl_n)$ is isomorphic to the exterior algebra with $n$ odd generators of degrees $1,3,5,\ldots,2n-1$.
+This is explained for example in \cite{H_Weyl,Fuks::Lie::cohomology}.
+In particular, we can identify the $2n$th cohomology $\rH^{2n}(W_n;S^{k}W_n^{*})$ of order $2n$ with the subspace of polynomials of degree $n+k$ in the polynomial algebra $\kk[x_1,x_2,\ldots,x_n]$ subject to the condition that the generator $x_i$ has degree $i$.
+Formulas for the generating cocycles of~\rf{eq::H:Wn::intro} are given in Section~\S\ref{sec::cocycles}.

-The conjectural answer in the aforementioned theorem was stated informally in early 70's by B.\,Feigin, D.\,Fuchs and I.\,Gelfand after their cumbersome computation for a particular case of first symmetric power of coadjoint representation (\cite{GFF}).
-Later on, in 1989, the general answer to the problem was stated (without any proof) by B.\,Feigin and B.\,Tsygan in \cite{Feigin::Tsygan} while they were using the desired Lie algebra cohomology in order to prove the local Riemann-Roch theorem.
-In 2003, V.\,Dotsenko (\cite{Dotsenko}) provided a direct homology computation for the linear dual problem in the case $n=1$.
-Namely, he computed the homology of the Lie algebra of polynomial vector fields on the line with coefficients in symmetric powers of adjoint representation.
-We suggest below the uniform method which does not involve many computations with invariants and covers the case of all positive $n$ and all symmetric powers.